boriskom7/pyhton-projects/To-Do Web Application/README.md

 2. Python Decorator Functions and the @ Syntax
 3. Flask URL Paths and the Flask Debugger
 4. Rendering HTML Elements with Flask
-5. Use Python Decorators to Style HTML Tags
+5. Database opreations with SQLAlchemy
-6. Decorators with *args and **kwargs Create a Python Decorator
+6. Use Python Decorators to Style HTML Tags
-7. Bootstrap modals
+7. Bootstrap components customization : lists, modals, buttons